Gander International Airport: Transatlantic refueling stop

-Runway 04/22 was extended from 8400 to 10500 ft in 1971 and is now 03/21 at 10200 ft.
+In 1971, runway 04/22 was extended from 8400 to 10500 ft and is now 03/21 at 10200 ft.

 With the advent of jets with longer range in the 1960s, most flights no longer needed to refuel.
-Gander has decreased in importance, but it remains the home of Gander Control, one of the two air traffic control centres (the other being Shanwick Oceanic Control which is split between two sites – one in Prestwick, Scotland and the other in Shannon, Ireland), which direct the high-level North Atlantic Tracks.
+Gander has decreased in importance, but it remains the home of Gander Control, one of the two air traffic control centres which direct the high-level North Atlantic Tracks.
+The other is Shanwick Oceanic Control which is split between two sites – one in Prestwick, Scotland and the other in Shannon, Ireland.
 Most aircraft travelling to and from Europe or North America must talk to at least one of these air traffic controls.

-As of 2007, some commercial transatlantic flights still use Gander as a refuelling stop; most notably, some American legacy carriers (United Airlines and Delta Air Lines in particular) who use the Boeing 757 to connect smaller European cities with their major US hubs.
+As of 2007, some commercial transatlantic flights still use Gander as a refuelling stop; most notably, some American legacy carriers, United Airlines and Delta Air Lines in particular, who use the Boeing 757 to connect smaller European cities with their major US hubs.
 The 757 is particularly affected in this respect, as it was not an aircraft intended or designed for transatlantic flights.
 This practice has been controversial, since strong headwinds over the Atlantic Ocean during the winter months can result in the flights being declared "minimum fuel", forcing refuelling stops at Gander in order to safely complete their journeys.

 During the Cold War, Gander was notable for the number of persons from Communist nations who defected there (including Soviet chess player and pianist Igor Vasilyevich Ivanov, Cuban Olympic swimmer Rafael Polinario, and the Vietnamese woman famously photographed as a naked girl fleeing a napalmed village, Phan Thi Kim Phuc).
 It was one of the few refueling points where the smaller airplanes used by airlines that served the Eastern Bloc could stop en route from Eastern Europe or the Soviet Union to Cuba.

-On 12 December 1985, Gander was the site of the Arrow Air Flight 1285 disaster, in which a Douglas DC-8 with 256 on board, mostly soldiers from the US Army 101st Airborne Division, crashed during takeoff, probably due to being overweight and experiencing atmospheric icing; there were no survivors.
+On 12 December 1985, Gander was the site of the Arrow Air Flight 1285R disaster, in which a Douglas DC-8 with 256 on board, mostly soldiers from the US Army 101st Airborne Division, crashed during takeoff, probably due to being overweight and experiencing atmospheric icing; there were no survivors.
 The crash was, and remains, As of May 2025, the deadliest airplane accident on Canadian soil.